-- The caregiver shall assist children in toilet routine and hygiene practices.
-1. - 2.
-The following methods shall not be used in toilet learning: - Placing child on toilet or potty chair for prolonged time periods a. - h.
-Using harsh language - Punishing or berating in any way for soiling clothing c. - Using physical force to place child on a toilet or potty chair against their will d. - Leaving child unsupervised on toilet
+- 1. The caregiver shall assist children in toilet routine and hygiene practices. - 2.
+The following methods shall not be used in toilet learning: - a.
+Placing child on toilet or potty chair for prolonged time periods - b.
+Using harsh language - c.
+Punishing or berating in any way for soiling clothing - d.
+Using physical force to place child on a toilet or potty chair against their will - e.
+Leaving child unsupervised on toilet